 The ground almonds add the perfect texture and crumb yet due to their natural oils they add to the moist nature of the cake.
 In addition, the cake is leavened by the eggs alone, resulting in a surprisingly light cake.
 This chocolate torte is rich yet not overpowering.
 It’s best served with a dollop of thickened cream but stands well on its own too.

 - Need only 8 ingredients.
 Got to love a recipe that uses only 8 ingredients and still tastes fabulous.

 - Super simple to make.
 The steps to make this torte are small in number and simple in themselves.
 Another reason to adore this cake.

 - The taste gets better.
 This is one of those cakes that the flavour develops and deepens as time by goes by.
 The chocolate almond flavour intensifies as every day goes by.

 What’s the difference between a cake and torte?

 The main difference between the two is the ingredients used.
 A standard cake will include the usual suspects of butter, sugar, eggs and flour.
-As the cake has flour the adds to the hight of the cake.
+As the cake has flour the adds to the height of the cake.

-A torte on the other hand will have little to no flour in the recipe and will include ground nuts, in this case, ground almonds as a replacement for the flour.
+A torte on the other hand will have little to no flour in the recipe and will include groundnuts, in this case, ground almonds as a replacement for the flour.
 The result is a much smaller cake in height that’s denser and richer than a sponge cake.
 A flourless chocolate torte recipe will either include a simple dusting of cocoa or add chocolate ganache or whipped cream as decoration.
-One of my favourites from Austria is the Sacher Torte, it's such an elegant dessert.
+One of my favourites from Austria as is the Sacher Torte, as it's such an elegant dessert.

 My biggest recommendation with simple cakes is to use the best quality ingredients that you can.
 You’ll taste the difference when you use the best dark chocolate you can afford in your Dark Chocolate Torte.